SpartanJ/eepp/docs/articles/cssspecification.md

   * `close`: Adds a close button to the titlebar.
   * `maximize`: Adds a maximize button to the titlebar.
   * `minimize`: Adds a minimize button to the titlebar.
-  * `dragable`: Makes the window background dragable.
+  * `draggable`: Makes the window background draggable.
   * `shadow`: The window will project a shadow.
   * `modal`: Makes the window modal (blocks interacting any element ouside the window).
   * `undecorated`: Creates an undecorated window (no borders and titlebar).